About Mashiv HaRuach

 Areas of Activity:

-To date we have published 64 poetry journals which are circulated amongst members and the public as well as a pocket size version that is distributed at synagogues, community centers and schools.
+To date we have published over 70 poetry journals which are circulated amongst members and the public as well as a pocket size version that is distributed at synagogues, community centers and schools.
 We also publish a poetry anthology in a variety of subjects.

 In addition to the poetry anthologies we have also published 7 books including that of Rabbi Menachem Froman (2015).